How To Choose a Pest Control Company

 Reviews and Recommendations

-Resources you can use to check a company's reputation include local review sites, social media, and the Better Business Bureau (BBB).
-Additionally, you can check the status of a company's license via the Texas licensing board.
+You can check a company's reputation using local review sites or social media as well as the Better Business Bureau (BBB).
+You can also check with Texas' licensing board to verify the status of a company's license.

 -